Required Courses (Civil Litigation Emphasis)

 At least 21 units must be graded on an A-F basis.
 Required courses, PLS 300, 305, 310, 320, and 395 must be completed with a letter grade.
 See page Grades for information on registering for courses on a credit/no credit basis.
 Students must earn a minimum grade of C in all courses and have a cumulative average of C+ to earn the certificate.
 All coursework must be completed within a four-year period and financial obligations to the university must be cleared.
 Students who graduate with a grade point average of 3.5 or higher will have honors recognition on their certificates.

-An application for the certificate must be submitted no later than the date stated above in which a student intends to graduate.
+For application deadlines, see Important Dates.
 Application not received by the deadline will not be processed until the following semester.
 Please submit application to the front desk to the attention of the Paralegal Studies program.
 Note: Those who do not have baccalaureate degrees must attach proof of passing PLS 414 to their graduation applications.

 Register for Courses Early

 Admission to the Paralegal Studies program does not guarantee a seat in class.
 Registration for individual courses is on a first-come basis.
 Early registration is strongly advised.
 See the Register pages.